-Habitat determinations and approvals of harvest applications in a circle already deficient in suitable spotted owl habitat raise the question of whether WAC 222-10-041 (2), (4), (6), and (7) were, or are, being followed.
+These habitat calls and approval of harvest in a circle already deficient in suitable spotted owl habitat raise the question of whether WAC 222-10-041 (2), (4), (6), and (7) were, or are, being followed.
 If a SOSEA has less than the 2,605 acres of suitable spotted owl habitat within its median home range circle and additional unsuitable habitat is allowed to be harvested, the circle will remain deficient and the achievement of SOSEA goals will thereby never be met.
 This is contrary to (2) above.